matteo14c/HaploCoV/docs/source/subsetting.rst

 Subsetting data
 ===============

-The input to HaploCoV are very simple (yet relatively large) metadata tables.
-The easiest way to execute custom analyses on a subset of data of interest is simply to subset the input metadata accordingly.
-On any unix system, this operation can be performed very easily by taking advantage of built-in shell utilities.
+The input to HaploCoV consists in simple (yet relatively large) tables.
+The easiest way to execute custom analyses on a subset of data of interest is simply to subset the data accordingly.
+On any unix system, this operation can be performed by using  built-in shell utilities.
 Like for example: `grep` or `head` or `tail`.
 A few examples are reported below.

 **subset.pl**

-If you are not familiar with the unix shell, you can take advantage of the *subset.pl* script included in the main repository, to subset tdata.
+If you are not familiar with the unix shell, you use take advantage of the *subset.pl* script included in the main repository, to subset data.
 The script accepts an input file in *HaploCoV format*, and extracts data that match user defined filters/criteria.
 When multiple criteria are provided, a logical **AND** is applied and only data that satisfy all the criteria/conditions specified by the user are extracted.

 **options**
 Subset.pl allows the application/definition of the following filters: